SineadMorris/ushr/README.md

 Getting further information
 ---------------------------

 If you encounter any bugs related to this package please contact the package author directly.
-Additional descriptions of the model and analysis performed by this package can be found in the Vignette; details will also be available in the upcoming paper: Morris SE et al. "ushr: understanding suppression of HIV in R" (manuscripts available upon request from the package author).
+Additional descriptions of the model and analysis performed by the package can be found in the vignette; details will also be available in the upcoming paper: Morris SE et al. "ushr: understanding suppression of HIV in R" (manuscript available upon request).
 Further details on the mathematical theory can also be found in the references cited below.

 Background
 ----------